Your optometrist will do various tests and procedures, depending on what your needs and symptoms are. A sight test will be included.

 Includes all tests performed in a standard NHS eye examination plus OCT & OptoMAP – £35.

 This is the most comprehensive eye examination we offer.
-The nearest locations for OptoMAP imaging are currently only available in Wick, Elgin or Oban.

 We also offer our Premium Eye Examination on a Direct Debit scheme: